Analyze an HTML file (default JSON output)

 // diff.changes → [{ type, path, node?, changes? }]

 The web analyzer and browser extension include built-in speech playback powered by the browser's native SpeechSynthesis API.
-Hear what screen readers would say — no assistive technology installation required.
+Hear what screen readers would say with no assistive technology installation required.

 Play All